dani8439/js_advanced_concepts/Section6/notes.md

 In JS classes are still just objects.
 Does JS have classes?
 Yes they do as syntactic sugar, but `class` keyword is still just prototypal inheritance.
 Some people call this `pseudoclassical inheritance` as it's not really classical inheritance.

 Why is `attack()` outside of the constructor?
 Because the constructor runs each time we instantiate it.
 If we moved `attack()` inside, it would take up a lot of memory.
 We just want one.
 One function in one location that all the instances can access.

+# `Object.create()` vs Class

+Some people love classes, others hate them.
+Just personal preference.
+No right or wrong.
+We can accomplish all of what we did in previous lecture with `Object.create()`.
+Some people call using `Object.create()` as pure prototypal inheritance.
+Most do not use `Object.create()`.
+At the end of the day it's up to you.